Skip to main content

 About Me

-The Rev. Dr. Harrell is also an ordained minister in the American Baptist Church, founder and moderator of the digital humanities project Becoming the Beloved Community and member of the inaugural cohort in the Henry Luce Foundation Public Theology and Racial Justice Institute at Vanderbilt University Divinity School.
-She was honored as the 2020 guest lecturer for the "Theological Bioethics Within Marginalized Communities Series" at Harvard University Divinity School Center for the Study of World Religions.
+Rev. Dr. Harrell is also an ordained minister in the American Baptist Church, founder of the digital humanities project, Auburn University Becoming the Beloved Community, and member of the inaugural cohort in the Henry Luce Foundation Public Theology and Racial Justice Institute at Vanderbilt University Divinity School.
+She was honored as a guest lecturer for the "Theological Bioethics Within Marginalized Communities Series" at Harvard University Divinity School Center for the Study of World Religions.

 Research Interests